 - The National Trust Hub: Naturally, there's a shop, cafe, restrooms, and information center in the Old Farmyard where you can find out what's happening at the site.

 How to Visit

-How much: Entry to the stone circles and outdoor features is free.
-The Alexander Keiller Museum is priced separately from Avebury Manor and Garden is priced separately, at 11 pounds.
+- How much: Entry to the stone circles and outdoor features is free.
+Adult admission to the Alexander Keiller Museum costs 5 pounds in 2019.
+Avebury Manor and Garden is priced separately, at 11 pounds.
 Child, family and group prices are available.
 An additional 7 pounds is charged (in 2019) for all-day car parking.
 Parking for vans and camper vans costs 10 pounds.

 - West Kennet Long Barrow, one of the largest and most accessible chambered tombs in Britain, is about two miles away.
 Built around 3650 B.C., it was in use for 1,000 years.
 Privately owned, it is managed by the National Trust on behalf of English Heritage and can be freely visited, every day, at any reasonable hour.

 - Silbury Hill, the largest manmade hill in Europe, and probably the most mysterious, is 1.7 miles away.
 It is bigger than the Pyramids, and no one has yet worked out who built it or why.

 - Stonehenge and its associated sites, Woodhenge and Durrington Walls, are about six miles away.